 - Najihah Ngaimin (2019- ), PhD project – The City as a Cultural-Historical Project: Putrajaya, Malaysia

-- Yang Yang (2017-, middle-stage supervisor following the leaving of Dr. Florian Kossak), PhD project – Re-discovering and Re-evaluating Public Space in Tokyo: typology and human behaviour in contemporary Japanese architecture
+- Yang Yang (2017-2022), PhD project – Re-discovering and Re-evaluating Traditional Public Space Hiroba in Tokyo

 - CHINESE ANCESTRAL HALL: SOCIO-SPATIAL TRADITIONS, RITUAL ARCHITECTURE FORM, AND DECAYING CLAN COMMUNITIES.
 Traditional Dwellings and Settlements Review, XXXIII(I), 33-33.